StarlightSearch/EmbedAnything/docs/index.md

 ### ⬆️Reranker Model

 We support reranker models that are available as ONNX models.
-Even though the name of the class is `JinaReranker`, other models can still be used.
+Even though the name of the class is `Reranker`, other models can still be used.
 Currently the models that are tested are:
 1. `jinaai/jina-reranker-v2-base-multilingual`
 2. `jinaai/jina-reranker-v1-tiny-en`
 3. `jinaai/jina-reranker-v1-turbo-en`